 While on the Camino or any other walking trail, always dispose of your rubbish in appropriate places such as bins if you are in a town or city.
 We recommend packing a small plastic (or paper) bag in your day backpack so you can carry litter to the next stop.
 For instance, if you are in the middle of a forest, chances are you won’t have bins available.
 In that case, keep your food wrappings and other waste until the next town, where you will be able to dispose of it.
 Many towns might even have recycling facilities so you can separate your plastic for your organic waste.

 Water bottles can be quite useful to refill in the drinking fountains available along some of the trails.
+We recommend taking a water bottle instead of buying bottled water every day.
 Try to keep your waste to the minimum, purchasing snacks with less wrapping for example.

 Leave (and take!) only memories